-&lt;sup>1 UCBs typically operate at a higher cost of funds than most scheduled commercial banks
+1 UCBs typically operate at a higher cost of funds than most scheduled commercial banks

-Asset quality remains monitorable - Citizencredit's slippages remained high at Rs.
-36 crore in FY2022 compared to Rs.
-11 crore in FY2021.
-As a result, fresh NPA generation rose to 2% in FY2022 from 1% in FY2021.
-However, the impact of the slippages was offset by higher recoveries (Rs.
-20 crore in FY2022 compared to Rs.
-5 crore in FY2021).
-This led to a decline in the GNPA stock and an improvement in the headline asset quality metrics with the GNPA and NNPA at 4.74% and 0.00%, respectively, as on March 31, 2022 (5.03% and 0.68%, respectively, as on March 31, 2021).
-Slippages, nevertheless, remained high in Q1 FY2023 at Rs.
-35.92 crore (annualised fresh NPA generation rate of 10.45%).
-Given the relatively high standard restructured book of 11.32% of standard advances as on March 31, 2022, incremental NPA generation will remain a near-to-medium term monitorable.
-Moreover, while the bank's key segments/customers were relatively more impacted by the Covid-19 pandemic, the recent weakening of macro-economic factors including a surge in input prices as well as rising interest costs and their impact on weaker borrowers will be monitorable.
+(NNPA) at 5.39% and 1.81%, respectively, as on March 31, 2023 (4.74% and 0.00%, respectively, as on March 31, 2022).
+Given the relatively high standard restructured book of 8.78% of standard advances as on March 31, 2023, incremental NPA generation will remain a near-to-medium-term monitorable.
+Moreover, while the bank's key segments/customers were relatively more impacted by the Covid-19 pandemic, the recent weakening of macro-economic factors including a surge in input prices as well as high interest costs and their impact on weaker borrowers will be monitorable.

 High geographical concentration in Maharashtra - Citizencredit's charter allows it to operate in more than one state.
-The bank had 46 branches as on March 31, 2022.
+The bank had 46 branches as on March 31, 2023.
 However, its presence and portfolio are highly concentrated in Maharashtra with most of the branches located in Mumbai.
 This exposes the bank to concentration risks due to regional factors like natural calamities, political unrest, and rising competition among others.

 Limited diversity in products and earnings - While Citizencredit's lending products and customer profile remain diverse, the share of non-interest income remains low with the same limited to bancassurance commission, locker rent and commission and exchange charges.
 The limited avenues for scaling up the fee-based income restrict the scope for improvement in the income profile.
-The contribution of Citizencredit's fee-based income was low at 0.26% of ATA in FY2022.
+The contribution of Citizencredit's fee-based income was low at 0.31% of ATA in FY2023 (0.26% in FY2022).